 - Certification provides assurance to evacuation shelters, so that in times of disaster the authenticity of your service dog team will not be questioned.

 - Certification is beneficial when answering any legal questions regarding your service dog: though the law provides for public access for service dogs, you may be required to provide proof that the dog in question is actually a service dog.

 Who is Eligible to Apply to the Outreach Certification Program?

 Private Trainers Who Wish to Become Evaluators

 Experienced private trainers are eligible to become Service Dog Evaluators through our network.
 These individuals are available to administer the certification test, in person, to those teams that have completed their team training with a private instructor.
-Our Evaluator Guide describes the application requirements and testing procedures.
+Our SD Evaluator Guide Oct 2020 describes the application requirements and testing procedures.

 Teams Seeking Certification

 Individuals who have received proper team training and wish to become a certified team may apply to take the service dog certification test with one of our Outreach Evaluators.
-All applicants should familiarize themselves with our CSD Team Manual.
+All applicants should familiarize themselves with our SD Evaluator Guide.